1. Forside

 Co-op apartment owners are required to maintain their homes.
 Meanwhile, condominium owners decide how much effort they want to put into maintaining their homes.
 However, it is advisable to maintain your property regularly to keep the value from diminishing.

-A certain sense of community is expected no matter which apartment you buy
+A certain sense of community is expected no matter which type of apartment you buy.

 When you buy a co-op apartment, you are expected to take part in joint duties, such as maintaining the property, making financial decisions etc.